Scientific programme

 • Francesco Evangelista (Emory University, Atlanta, USA)

-Electronic Structure Theory at the Nexus of Classical and Quantum Computing
+Molecular Electronic Structure at the Nexus of Classical and Quantum Computing

 • Weihai Fang (Beijing Normal University, China)